awietek/xdiag/docs/examples/tos_square_Heisenberg.md

 # TOS Heisenberg model on a square lattice

 We perform a tower of states (TOS) analysis [[1]](#1) of the Heisenberg model on a square lattice under periodic boundary condition.
-This model consists of spin-$\frac{1}{2}$ sites at the vertices of square lattice with nearest-neighbor antiferromagnetic Heisenberg couplings such that the Hamiltonian has the form
+This model consists of spin $\frac{1}{2}$ sites at the vertices of square lattice with nearest-neighbor antiferromagnetic Heisenberg couplings such that the Hamiltonian has the form

 $$
 \mathcal{H} = J\sum_{\langle i,j\rangle} \boldsymbol{S}_i \cdot \boldsymbol{S}_j